Sharvay/Sharvay/README.md

 - 👨🏼‍💻 Aspiring Data Scientist and Machine Learning Engineer.

-- 💼 I’m currently working as Junio Consultant - Analytics at TIBCO Software.
+- 💼 I’m currently working as Junior Consultant - Analytics at TIBCO Software.

 - 📈 I am working in Analytics and Insights team.